Stories from inside the $9 billion Instagram economy

 We decided to dig into a few of the platform’s many booming micro-economies.
 Fast Company talked to small business owners who eschew brick-and-mortar storefronts to sell their wares on Instagram instead, and artists who have never published their work anywhere other than the app, able to rely purely on Instagram for new commissions.
 We talked to the parents of toddler-aged influencers who rake in thousands per post, and bakers who sell boules exclusively through their DMs.

 We’ll be publishing a story from a different corner of the Instagram economy every day this week.
-Read the first installment, about 2-year-old influencers who make more than you, here.
+Read the first installment, about 2-year-old influencers who make more than you, here–and watch other influencers explain their businesses in this video.